This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Stool softeners

-Stool softeners, such as docusate sodium (Colace®), increase the amount of water in your stool.
+Stool softeners increase the amount of water in your stool.
 This makes the stool softer and easier to pass.
 They also cause few side effects.
-Take stool softeners as often as instructed by your healthcare provider.
-Do not take any stool softeners while taking mineral oil.
+Examples include docusate sodium (Colace®).

 Osmotic laxatives

-Osmotic laxatives, such as polyethylene glycol (MiraLAX®), use water in your body to soften your stool.
+Osmotic laxatives use water in your body to soften your stool.
 This helps ease the stool through your colon so you can have a bowel movement.
-Osmotic laxatives may cause nausea (feeling like you’re going to throw up), bloating, and gas.
-These side effects are not common.
+Examples include such as polyethylene glycol (MiraLAX®).

 Stimulant laxatives

-Stimulant laxatives, such as senna (Senokot®), speed up muscle movement in your colon to help you have a bowel movement.
 Stimulant laxatives may cause cramping.
 They’re best to take at bedtime.

 Bulk-forming laxatives

-Bulk-forming laxatives, such as psyllium (Metamucil®, Fiberall®, Perdiem®), make a more liquid-like stool that’s softer and easier to pass.
-Other types include polycarbophil (Fibercon®) and methylcellulose (Citrucel®).
-You should take these with 8 ounces of liquid, such as water.
+Take these with 8 ounces of liquid, such as water.
 Bulk-forming laxatives may cause bloating and gas.

 Talk with your healthcare provider before using bulk-forming laxatives if you:

-- Can’t get out of bed.
+- Cannot get out of bed.

 - Can only have a small amount of liquids every day.